 – Features embedded within IEEE 802 standards such as spectrum sensing, spectrum etiquette, channel set management and co-existence will ensure minimal interference to themselves and others.

+- Some regulations such as the United States, UK, Canada etc are planning to open up various frequency bands such as the TV Band Unused Channels (also known as white spaces), 3550 – 3650 MHz, 5 GHz etc., where hierarchical spectrum sharing mechanism will be used on a premise that the primary users will suffer no perceptible interference.
+The primary users such as the broadcasting services, radars, fixed satellite receiver stations etc will be protected, and based on the location, antenna height, spectrum transmission mask and power levels, the secondary devices (also known as White Space Devices (WSD) will be allowed to use the spectrum on an opportunistic basis.
+The primary interference management function will be carried out by a Database Service.
+Such a database service will contain information about the location of the primary users and their protection contours.
+Based on the query from the WSD, the database service will determine which channels may be used by the WSD.
+Many pilot programs and trials have been successfully completed around the world to demonstrate that this can work.
+Such mechanisms may also be used for Power Grid Management Systems to ensure interference management when large scale deployment of wireless networks takes place.

 8 Impact of widespread deployment of wired and wireless networks used for power grid management systems on spectrum availability

-The IEEE 802 believes that the spectrum availability will not be affected by interference associated with wide-spread deployment of such technologies and devices.
+The IEEE 802 believes that adequate spectrum exists for current Power Grid Management Systems as long as it is used efficiently.
+Further IEEE 802 believes that the spectrum availability will not be affected by wide-spread deployment of such technologies and devices.
+For future applications, additional spectrum, such as that made available through spectrum sharing and cognitive radio systems, will be beneficial to realize the full potential of Power Grid Management Systems.

 – There are currently millions of installed wireless smart grid devices in a variety of countries and regions, e.g., Europe, Australia, North America, that are operating in shared spectrum.
 These deployments are growing and more are planned in these geographic regions because they have been successful and effective.

 – Mobile consumer wireless devices are in wide use globally.
 Each device may transfer gigabytes of data per month.
 The data usage of wireless smart grid devices is orders of magnitude smaller.
-The licensed spectrum, which is managed by wireless carriers, can easily handle the incremental traffic.
+The licensed spectrum that is managed by wireless carriers, can easily handle the incremental traffic.

+– Also, IEEE 802 has developed a wide variety of wireless technologies to be used in license-exempt bands such as IEEE 802.15.4g as well as IEEE 802.11 that have been highly successful and are likely to be used to manage the Power Grid Management Systems.
+These technologies provide a low cost, and yet reliable alternative to mobile technologies that are traditionally used in licensed bands.

-– Existing regulations by regulators such as the Federal Communications Commission and UK OfCom have successfully allowed for millions of wireless Smart Grid devices to operate without harm to each other.
+Existing regulations by regulators such as the Federal Communications Commission and UK OfCom have successfully allowed for millions of wireless Smart Grid devices to operate without harm to each other.

 – IEEE 802 wireless standards use a variety of technologies, e.g., frequency hopping, mesh routing, fragmentation, coding, and high burst rate, which enable reliable wireless Smart Grid Networks.
 In addition, wireless Smart Grid networks are resilient to link breaks and power outages.